 When joint pain does not resolve in a reasonable amount of time with OTC medication and/or physical therapy, an injection of medication directly into the joint is a frequently performed procedure.

 What is in a joint injection?

-A joint injection typically contains a local anesthetic and a corticosteroid; other shoulder joint injections can include biologics.
+A joint injection typically contains a local anesthetic and a corticosteroid.
 The local anesthetic, similar to what you might receive at the dentist, provides early pain relief, while the steroid suppresses inflammation and decreases swelling for long-term pain relief.

 In addition to treating joint pain, injections are used as a diagnostic tool.
 The local anesthetic has a numbing effect on the joint, and the amount of immediate pain relief experienced will help confirm or rule out the joint as a source of pain.